Get started with 3 easy steps

 The process to start your pension is simple.

 It’s important to return your completed and signed Option Document, TD1 forms, and all required supporting documentation to the CAAT Plan by the deadline to ensure your payments start on time.
 Once we’ve received your signed Option Document, and all supporting documents, your pension will be processed.
-It will be paid on the first day of every month by direct deposit.
+It will be paid on the first of the month by direct deposit.
+If the first of the month is a holiday, your pension is deposited the day before.
+(The exception is the January 1 payment, which is made on January 1 each year.)

 When you receive your Retirement Option Document from the CAAT Pension Plan, you might have a few different payment options to choose from.